felix-trademarker/chinesepod-api-v2/affiliate.md

 <hr>

+## ChinesePod Affiliate Payment Process
+- Chinesepod admin will generate invoice document and send payment to customer. update system records according to paid invoice.

+### Step 1:
+- From affiliates list, click on which affiliates to generate invoice.
+After selecting an affiliate it should show the affiliates details and in the date range select date from and to.
+Tick checkbox which outstanding referrals to generate invoice.
+- After selecting outstanding referrals at the upper right from the table a button to generate invoice should show and after clicking that button, this will geenrate invoice document and download directly to your computer.

+### Step 2:
+- From affiliates admin dashboard, at the right side bar, click on credit notes.
+- After clicking on credit notes, the new generated invoice should show in the list of invoice with status "outstanding"
+- When payment is made, admin can update the invoice as paid. button is at the last column of each row.

 ## Mysql Database
 **Database:** chinesepod_production

 **Tables:**
 - affiliate_details, This stores all affiliated users
 - affiliate_events, This records all users events and links to users and affiliated users

+**Source Code**
+- github CPOD-Affiliates